cgwire/kitsu/docs/getting-started-advanced/README.md

 ![Tasktype submenu](../img/getting-started/tasktype_small.png)

-You can also choose which **Custom Column** you want to display.
+You can also choose which **Metadata column** you want to display.

-To hide your custom column, click on the arrow on the right border of the global page.
+To hide your metadata column, click on the arrow on the right border of the global page.

 ![Visible column](../img/getting-started/visible_column.png)

 Here you can choose which column you want to **hide** or **display**.

-You can also hide all the non-essential columns, like **Description**, **Custom column**, even the minimized columns.
+You can also hide all the non-essential columns, like **Description**, **Metadata column**, even the minimized columns.

 Just click on the **Hide additional information**